The audit infrastructure for

 Patent Pending since 12 April 2026 · Production Lifecycle Management, S.L.

-Your signature on the NISR 4400 report is the same document that your Studio client needs before the IRS, that your film or television Production company client needs before the AEAT, and that the SFO accepts as adequate procedures.
+The Procurement File that Visualnet signs — with own probative value (Art.
+25.2 eIDAS) — is the support that a Studio needs before the IRS, that a Production company needs before the AEAT, and that substantiates adequate procedures before the SFO.
+Where applicable, your firm issues on that Procurement File the NISR 4400 report as an additional professional layer.
 Select the market to see what each type of client will require.

 Tax credit programs in more than 28 states require that every eligible production cost is real and contracted at market rate.
 Where transactions involve related entities, the IRS applies IRC §482.
 For listed companies, the CFO certifies the accuracy of internal controls personally under SOX §302 and §404.
 Your client needs objective, independent evidence — cost line by cost line.